-Contrary to popular belief, domestic abuse does not have to include physical violence and can also take the form of emotional, sexual and financial abuse.
+Contrary to popular belief, domestic abuse does not have to include physical violence and can also take the form of emotional, sexual, psychological, and financial abuse.
 It typically occurs within intimate or family relationships.

 In all forms, it involves controlling behaviour.
 If you are feeling compelled to change your behaviour because you fear the reaction of a partner or family member, this is deemed to be an abusive relationship.